-Our Public Liability Insurance policy for Tradesman is specifically catered to meet the demands of sole tradesmen and contractors and businesses that employ up to a maximum of ten employees.
+Having the right Public Liability Insurance is crucial both for the success of your business, but also your peace of mind.
+At Insurance Dealer we can provide a policy that is specifically catered to meet the demands of sole tradesmen and contractors and businesses that employ up to a maximum of ten employees.
 With over 200 trades to choose from our online public liability insurance quote engine can provide cover for most trades in Builders, Carpenters, Gardeners, Electricians, Plumbers, Gas Engineers, Gas Fitters and Carpet Fitters.

 LIABILITY INSURANCE MADE EASY

 Powered by Simply Business, InsuranceDealers online quote engine provides a comparison for public liability insurance for professionals and consultants.
 Cover is available for sole traders and for businesses with up to 10 consultants.
 Suitable for professionals working in the finance sector, retail and management consultancy.

 Liability Insurance – A step by step guide

 Liability insurance is a general term used for a number of different types of cover.
 These are broken down into public liability, employers liability and products liability and within those types of covers, certain further covers are available also.
 Sometimes professional indemnity, latent defects and performance related bonds are often included within the heading of liability also and will get a special mention further down.
 A brief definition of each cover follows, followed by a step by step guide as to how to arrange these covers.

 Public liability insurance covers physical loss, damage or injury to any members of the public or their property, for which you are negligent.
 The policy would pay compensation which could potentially include their legal costs and loss of earnings.